RodCyb3Dev/any-domain-to-digitalocean-with-cloudflare/README.md

-# How to point GoDaddy Domains to DigitalOcean with Cloudflare
+# How to point GoDaddy Domains to DigitalOcean with Cloudflare.

+### Note that this will work for any other domain provider.

+---

 How I point any domain to my hosted website on Digital Ocean.
 In this post I will be pointing GoDaddy domain to DigitalOcean.